 Learn something new every day More Info... by email

 There are two ways in which safety glass can work: tempering or laminating.
 Tempered glass is made by treating the glass very carefully as it is heated and cooled to increase its tensile strength, making it hard to break.
-If tempered glass does break, it snaps apart into rounded chunks, rather than breaking up into jagged pieces which could potentially be very dangerous.
-People who have seen a broken side window in a car have probably seen an example of tempered safety glass.
+If tempered glass does break, it snaps apart into rounded chunks, rather than breaking up into jagged pieces that could potentially be very dangerous.
+People who have seen a broken side window in a car have probably seen an example of this type of glass.

 Laminated safety glass is made by sandwiching a sheet of polyvinyl butyral (PVB) in between two pieces of glass.
-The glass is stronger because of the layering and reinforcement, and when it does break, the plastic essentially acts like tape, holding the glass in place instead of allowing the sharp shards to fall.
-This type of glass is commonly used in car windshields, explaining the spiderweb effect of cracked glass which occurs when an object slams into a windshield.
+The glass is stronger because of the layering and reinforcement, and when it does break, the plastic essentially acts like tape, holding the pieces in place instead of allowing the sharp shards to fall.
+This type of glass is commonly used in car windshields, explaining the spiderweb effect of cracked glass that occurs when an object slams into one.

-The primary purpose of safety glass is making a task safer by protecting people from sharp glass shards.
-Shards of glass can cause severe injuries or even death, magnifying an accident into a medical emergency.
-Before the development of safety glass, people who went through plate glass windows and windshields did not always live to tell the tale, and if they did, they were often seriously injured; severe scarring and amputations as a result of such accidents were not uncommon.
+The primary purpose of this glass is making a task safer by protecting people from sharp glass shards that can cause severe injuries or even death, magnifying an accident into a medical emergency.
+Before the development of safety glass, people who went through plate glass windows and windshields did not always live, and if they did, they were often seriously injured; severe scarring and amputations as a result of such accidents were not uncommon.

-Safety glass is also designed to be stronger than conventional glass, reducing the risk of breakage in the first place by being tougher than ordinary glass.
-Tempered safety glass can handle rapid shifts in temperature along with severe impacts, and laminated safety glass is capable of withstanding heavy impacts as well.
-Laminated safety glass has another advantage: if a person or object collides with it, the glass will not give way, keeping the object contained.
-In the case of a car, this prevents ejections from the windshield in an accident, and in things like plate glass windows, laminated safety glass can keep people and objects from falling out of a building.
+This type of glass is also designed to be stronger than conventional glass, reducing the risk of it breaking in the first place by being tougher than ordinary glass.
+Tempered glass can handle rapid shifts in temperature along with severe impacts, and laminated glass is capable of withstanding heavy impacts as well.
+Laminated products have another advantage: if a person or object collides with it, the glass will not give way, keeping the object contained.
+In the case of a car, this prevents people from being ejected through the windshield in an accident, and in things like plate glass windows, laminated glass can keep people and objects from falling out of a building.